-- 3.4 The Council will not take action on any petition which it considers to be vexatious, abusive or otherwise inappropriate and will explain the reasons for this in the acknowledgement of the petition. - To ensure that people know what the Council is doing in response to the petitions received, the details of all petitions submitted to the Council will be published on Tewkesbury Borough Council's website, except in cases where this would be inappropriate.
-Whenever possible the Council will also publish all correspondence relating to the petition (all personal details will be removed)
+- 3.4 The Council will not take action on any petition which it considers to be vexatious, abusive or otherwise inappropriate and will explain the reasons for this in the acknowledgement of the petition. - To ensure that people know what the Council is doing in response to the petitions received, the details of all petitions (including names and addresses) submitted to the Council will be published on Tewkesbury Borough Council's website, except in cases where this would be inappropriate.
+Petitions will remain on the website for a period of at least one year.
+Whenever possible the Council will also publish all correspondence relating to the petition (all personal details will be removed).